GSA/digitalgov.gov/content/posts/2014-11-25-help-shape-public-participation.md

 ---
+url: /2014/11/25/help-shape-public-participation/
 date: 2014-11-25 2:29:05 -0400
-title: 'Help Shape Public Participation'
+title: Help Shape Public Participation
 summary: ' Public participation&mdash;where citizens help shape and implement government programs&mdash;is a foundation of open, transparent, and engaging government services.
 From emergency management and regulatory development to science and education, better and more meaningful engagement with those who'
-authors: [jherman, corinna-zarek]
+authors:
+  - jherman
+  - corinna-zarek
 categories:
   - Social Media
 tag: